swiftlang/swift-org-website/_posts/2023-05-19-using-upcoming-feature-flags.md

 - Search for upcoming feature flags by name
 - View upcoming feature flags for proposals that define one

-Each dashboard entry links to full Swift evolution proposal where the upcoming feature flag is defined.
+Each dashboard entry links to full Swift Evolution proposal where the upcoming feature flag is defined.
 Details on the changes that the flag enables are in the body of the proposal, typically in the _Source Compatibility_ section.

 It’s also important to note that most changes to Swift maintain source compatibility and therefore do not have an upcoming feature flag.

-## Valid Swift 5.8 Upcoming Feature Flags
+## Upcoming Feature Flags Added In Swift 5.8

 As of Swift 5.8, the current set of upcoming feature flags are: